Gylfian/VLN-vika-3/README.txt

 	This will display the first tab, which includes the scientists, from there you can press the third tab "Connections" which will then display the list of 	connections.
 	There you can also search for a connection in the search bar below the tabs.

+How do I add connections between scientists and computers
+	In the main menu press the "Add connection button.
+	Select a scientist from the scientist menu and a computer from the computer menu and press connect.
+	The connection has now been added to the database.

 How do I search the list?
-	From the main menu window, press the "Search" button.
+	From the main menu window, press the "Advanced Search" button.
 	There you can choose in which list you want to search in.
 	Then you just fill out the information that you know about the computer/scientist.